In Depth Baby Product Reviews Led by a Pediatrician

 Stages and Ages

-The first consideration should be how old your kids are and how far apart in age they are.
-If you have twins, you'll likely want an option that accepts two infant car seats, and they don't all do this.
+The first consideration should be the age of your kids and the age difference between them.
+If you have twins, you'll likely want an option that accommodates two infant car seats, and not all do.
 However, if your favorite option only takes one seat, you can always pair it with a wearable baby carrier.
-Alternatively, if your two children have a wide age gap, the style of the stroller could impact which option you choose.
-Often, little ones close in age and ability will be better off in an option with similar seating and features.
+Alternatively, if your two children have a significant age gap, the style of the stroller may influence the option you choose.
+Often, children of similar ages and abilities will be better off in an option with similar seating and features.
 This helps prevent arguments about who sits where.

 Duration and Frequency